Rob-Pait/dreamcloud-docs/firstapp/source/deploying_an_application.rst

 * Network access.
 DreamCompute has a default security group that will work for our purposes.
 If you want, you can create another security group by following along below.
 This security group allows HTTP and SSH access.
-We'll go into more detail in :doc:`/introduction-to-fractal-app`.
+  FIXME We'll go into more detail in :doc:`/introduction-to-fractal-app`.

 .. only:: fog